-The great thing about micro weddings is that you have less pressure to invite people you’re not really fond of — whether it’s your tipsy uncle or your boss who you’ve just politely asked.
-Curating your guest list can be a fun activity for you and your partner, too, but be sure to set some ground rules so that things are fair on both sides.
+The great thing about micro weddings is that you have less pressure to invite people you’re not really fond of!
+Whether it’s your tipsy uncle or your boss who you’ve just politely asked.
+Curating your guest list can be a fun activity for you and your partner, too!
+However, make sure to set some ground rules so that things are fair on both sides.
 Ultimately, the guest list for your micro wedding should include people whose company you enjoy the most and can liven up your special day.

 Set Safety Measures

 It’s only responsible to abide by the current safety protocols when having your wedding during these unfortunate times.
 For one, you should encourage your guests to stringently practice safety measures at least two weeks before your big day.
 This means strictly wearing a mask outdoors, frequently washing one’s hands, and avoiding huge crowds.
 Furthermore, you can also set up hand hygiene stations all over the venue.
 If you have the budget for it, you can also have your guests tested for the virus before your big day to ensure everyone’s safety at your wedding.

 Since you have a smaller guest list, you can spend more on the other aspects of your wedding and indulge yourself in a little extravagance.
 For one, thanks to the extra wiggle room in the budget, brides can get their dream designer wedding dress!
 Or even have a bespoke piece made for them.
 It’s best to know what kind of styles of dresses work best for you.

 In Pretty Me’s guide to the best dresses for petites, smaller brides can choose belted empire waistline dresses that can help elongate the legs and make them look taller.
 Meanwhile, curvier brides will look absolutely stunning with a form-fitting ball gown.
 Whatever your body type, learning to know what looks great on you will make sure that everyone’s jaw drops on your wedding day.